Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Hydrastis Canadensis

 Cancer.
 Chancroids.
+Lymphoma.
 Constipation.
 Dyspepsia.
 Eczema impetiginized.
 Ears affections.
 Fistula.
 Hemorrhoids.
 Jaundice.
 Leucorrhea.
 Lip cancer.
 Liver affections.
 Colon or Colorectal cancer.
 Lupus.
 Menorrhagia.
 Metrorrhagia.
 Ozaena.
 Post-nasal catarrh.
 Seborrhea.
 Stomach affections.
 Taste – disordered.
 Deafness along with throat infection.
 Tongue affections.
 Ulcers.
 Uterus affections.

 Chelidonium Majus

 Antrum of Highmore, inflammation.
 Cancer.
+Lymphoma.
 Chest affections.
 Constipation.
 Cough.
 Diarrhea.
 Dyspepsia.
 Hemorrhoids.
 Jaundice.
 Lachrymal fistula.
 Laryngismus.
 Liver affections.
 Nephritis.
 Nose-bleed.
 Pleurodynia.
 Pneumonia.
 Taste altered.
 Tumors.
 Warts.
 Whooping-cough.

 Berberis Vulgaris